Jira AI ticket creation: A complete guide for 2026

 For Jira AI ticket creation, Atlassian Intelligence has a few neat features:

-AI summaries: When you open a ticket with a huge comment thread, the AI can give you a quick summary of the key decisions and what needs to happen next.
+• AI summaries: When you open a ticket with a comment thread, the AI can give you a quick summary of the key decisions and what needs to happen next.

-Integration with Confluence and Slack: This is where it gets interesting for creating tickets.
-Atlassian’s AI can scan a Confluence page or a Slack thread, spot potential action items, and suggest turning them into Jira issues.
+• Integration with Confluence and Slack: Atlassian's AI can scan a Confluence page or a Slack thread, spot potential action items, and suggest turning them into Jira issues.

-While these built-in tools are a decent first step, they have some drawbacks that might be an issue for a lot of teams.
+While these built-in tools are a strong first step, there are some considerations to keep in mind for different teams.

 The ecosystem approach: Jira Marketplace apps

-If the native AI isn’t quite right, or if you’re not on a pricey Enterprise plan, the Atlassian Marketplace is probably your next stop.
+If you're looking for specific add-ons, the Atlassian Marketplace is an incredible resource.
 It’s full of third-party apps made to fill specific gaps, including several for Jira AI ticket creation.

 Apps like TicketGenius or AI Issue Creator for Jira offer specialized features.
 For example, you can: